sparkbox/cachebust/README.md

 ## Running

-`cachebust`

-Will create your fingerprinted assests & replace those names inside the target "template files" as specified in the package.json file or the cachebust.config.json file.
+`cachebust`: will create your fingerprinted assests & replace those names inside the target "template files" as specified in the package.json file or the cachebust.config.json file.

-If you need to restore your template files, you can run:
+If you need to restore your template files, you can run: `cachebust restore`

-`cachebust restore`

 ## Config

 ### Package.json

-Create a key in your `package.json` file, with source/target keys.
+Create a key in your `package.json` file at the root level, with source/target keys.

 For example:

-    "main": "index.js",
-    "scripts": {
+    {
-      "test": "echo \"Error: no test specified\" && exit 1" },
+      ...
       "cachebust": {
           "target": [
               'path/to/source/css/style.css',
               'path/to/source/js/script.js',
           ],
           "source": [
               'path/to/target/template.html'
           ]
       }
       ...
+    }

 ### Config File